derailed/k9s/README.md

     noIcons: false
     # Toggles whether k9s should check for the latest revision from the Github repository releases.
 Default is false.
     skipLatestRevCheck: false
+    # When altering kubeconfig or using multiple kube configs, k9s will clean up clusters configurations that are no longer in use.
+Setting this flag to true will keep k9s from cleaning up inactive cluster configs.
+Defaults to false.
+    keepMissingClusters: false
     # Logs configuration
     logger:
       # Defines the number of lines to return.
 Default 100